Cruise control: Adaptive cruise control

-Some modern vehicles have systems for adaptive cruise control (ACC), which is a general term meaning improved cruise control.
-These improvements can be automatic braking or dynamic set-speed type controls.
+Some modern vehicles have Adaptive Cruise Control systems, a general term meaning improved cruise control.
+Dynamic set speed systems use the GPS position of speed limit signs from a database.
+Many systems also incorporate cameras, lasers, and millimeter-wave radar equipment to determine how close a vehicle is to others or other objects on the roadway.

-Automatic braking type: the automatic braking type use either a single or a combination of sensors (radar, lidar, and camera) to allow the vehicle to keep pace with the car it is following, slow when closing in on the vehicle in front, and accelerating again to the preset speed when traffic allows.
-Some systems also feature forward collision warning systems, which warn the driver if a vehicle in front—given the speed of both vehicles—gets too close (within the preset headway or braking distance).
+The technologies can be set to maintain a distance from vehicles in front of the car; the system will automatically slow down based on the vehicles in front or continue to keep the set speed.
+Some systems cannot detect completely stationary cars or pedestrians, so the driver must always pay attention.
+Automatic braking systems use either a single or a combination of sensors (radar, lidar, and camera) to allow the vehicle to keep pace with the car it is following, slow when closing in on the vehicle in front, and accelerate to the preset speed when traffic allows.
+Some systems also feature forward collision warning systems, which warn the driver if a vehicle in front—given the speed of both vehicles—gets too close within the preset headway or braking distance.

-Dynamic set speed type: The dynamic set speed uses the GPS position of speed limit signs, from a database.
-Some are modifiable by the driver.

-Non-braking type: The speed can be adjusted to allow traffic calming.

-Dynamic radar cruise control: uses a camera and millimeter-wave radar to maintain a setpoint distance from vehicles in front of the car; the system will automatically slow down or speed up based on the vehicles in front.
-The system cannot detect completely stationary vehicles or pedestrians unless equipped with a camera system, so the driver must always pay attention.
-Vehicles with adaptive cruise control are considered a Level 1 autonomous car, as defined by SAE International.
+A vehicle with adaptive cruise control is considered an Level 1 autonomous car, as defined by SAE International.